About the Facility

 Bluff Plantation is located just 15 minutes from Augusta Regional Airport and runs medical detoxification services on-site through its affiliation with the Medical College of Georgia, making it just one of 15 (5.1 percent) facilities statewide that offer such services.

 TREATMENT & ASSESSMENT

-Bluff Plantation is led by highly experienced pain and addiction experts, including a triple board certified medical director and a master’s level executive director.
-Other treatment staff consist of therapists, nurses, nutrition counselors, and physicians.
-The facility has a staff-to-client ratio of 3:1.
+A RiverMend Health recovery program, Bluff Plantation enjoys a close affiliation with the Medical College of Georgia.
+The program is led by a team of highly experienced pain and addiction experts, including a triple board-certified medical director and a master’s level executive director.
+Other staff include equine and art therapists, registered nurses, licensed counselors, case managers, and nutritionists.

 ACCOMMODATIONS & AMENITIES

 Accommodations at Bluff Plantation are private and comfortable.
 The center can accommodate 19 residential clients at a time in private cottages set within a natural environment that encourages hiking, meditation and yoga, and equine therapy.
 Residents eat gourmet, chef-prepared meals.

 WHAT ALUMNI SAY